elen-oz/cooking-site/README.md

 Grin and Baste It is a cooking site that provides recipes and cooking tips for food enthusiasts.
 This project is built with React.js, CSS, and HTML.

+## Features

+- **Recipe Management**: The application allows users to add and delete recipes, providing a dynamic and interactive cooking guide.
+- **Theme Switching**: The application includes a feature to switch between different color themes, allowing users to customize their user experience.
+- **Firestore Integration**: The application uses Firestore for storing and retrieving data, ensuring a seamless and real-time user experience.

 ## Installation

 Before you start, make sure you have Node.js and npm installed on your machine.